freenas/freenas-docs/userguide/intro.rst

   :menuselection:`Services --> SNMP`.
 It defaults to the :guilabel:`Error`
   log level.

+* The :guilabel:`No Communication Warning Time` field has been added to :menuselection:`Services --> UPS`.
+This can be used to configure the frequency of email notifications during the loss of UPS communications.

 .. index:: Path and Name Lengths
 .. _Path and Name Lengths: